zev-b/extra-curriculars/Udemy-Course/Data-Structures/doubly-linked-lists.md

 ```

 ## Get Method
-1. If the index is less than 0 or greater than or equal to length, return null;
+1. If the index is less than 0 or greater than or equal to length, return null.
 2. If the index is less than or equal to half the length of the list:
    1. Loop through the list starting from the head towards the middle.
    2. Return the node once it is found.